-news report on the А purchase of the site carried in the in June 1956, on appeal to the Jewish Chronicle, including mention of the plan to start a new school, alerted some of the site neighbours who were clearly not happy with a school overlooking them.
+report on the purchase of the site carried in the in June 1956, on appeal to the Jewish Chronicle, including mention of the plan to start a new school, alerted some of the site neighbours who were clearly not happy with a school overlooking them.
 As a result the Planning Department of Hendon Borough Council (the local authority at the time) stepped in to query what was going on.
-They acknowledged that there was planning permission for a religious to Worldwide Advent Church in 1953, and even permission for a synagogue granted in 1950 (the organisation responsible for securing this remains unknown), but it would require further permission for a primary school.
+They acknowledged that there was planning permission for a religious than the subsequent shul brick building at that address granted to Worldwide Advent Church in 1953, and even permission for a synagogue granted in (the organisation responsible for securing this remains unknown), but it would require further permission for a primary school.